-Listen, I love and respect all the natural, integrative, and functional doctors / doctor’s with websites out there.
-I study and learn alongside with them, and I will always be on their side.
+Listen, I love and respect all the natural, integrative, and functional doctors / doctors with websites out there.
+I study and learn alongside them, and I will always be on their side.

-If it’s critical that you take an antibiotic, take it.
+If it’s a good idea that you take an antibiotic, take it.
 Focus on it, don’t let the guilt weigh you down (because that will do your system even more damage), and then move on.

 9 Simple and Practical Ways for Rebuilding the Gut After Antibiotics